ehudreiter/accuracySharedTask/README.md

 Overlapping spans within one mistake list are not allowed.
 For example, a submission cannot include "The Miami" and "Miami Heat" as mistakes on the sequential tokens "The Miami Heat".

-We will also calculate per-category recall and precision
+We also calculate per-category recall and precision, the console output first shows the results overall, followed by the results for each category individually.
+Some example submissions for testing this script can be found in [https://github.com/ehudreiter/accuracySharedTask/blob/main/example_submissions](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_submissions) with an additional [README](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_submissions/README.md) detailing their content.

 ### Tokenization
 Our texts (GENERATED_TEXT) are already tokenized then joined with spaces.
 The only sentence delimiting character is the period.
 The [evaluate.py](https://github.com/ehudreiter/accuracySharedTask/blob/main/evaluate.py) script will be updated such that it uses document level token ids rather than sentence level ones.
 This will make no difference to the way submisions are evaluated, but will mean participants who do not wish to consider sentence breaks do not have to.
 It is, however, important that any submissions use the same tokenization as our original texts.